edgefarm/edgefarm/docs/architecture/designdecissions.md

 ## Automation-first for all components

-EdgeFarm provides a basis for edge or hybrid applications.
+EdgeFarm provides a base for edge or hybrid applications.

 However, the added value of such an application is usually created outside of EdgeFarm by other application systems that use the derived data to realize e.g. a desktop application for end users.